johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 *   Set a variable time of heating according to the outdoor temperature fetched from an internet source

+## Update 03/10/22 new configuration

+As I moved to a new apartment

 ## Questions / contact

 Easiest way is to post a message in [this topic](https://community.home-assistant.io/t/my-multi-zone-thermostat-configuration/319432) on the Home Assistant community forum.